-The Bolsheviks, and later Soviets, even re-appropriated the Christmas gift giving tradition of Christmas to New Year’s.
+The Bolsheviks, and later Soviets, even re-appropriated the Christmas gift-giving tradition of Christmas to New Year’s.
 New Year’s Day is now the time when Grandfather Frost (also called Ded Moroz in Russian) brings gifts to children.
-Grandfather Frost carriss a large, magical staff, and has a sidekick, his granddaughter who is named Snegurochka (aka The Snow Maiden).
+Grandfather Frost carries a large, magical staff, and has a sidekick, his granddaughter who is named Snegurochka (aka The Snow Maiden).
 Grandfather Frost and Snegurochka replaced the visits of Saint Nicholas, who had previously been venerated on Christmas as in other Christian nations, before the Bolshevik Revolution in Russia.

 On New Year’s Eve, Russian children hold hands with each other and stand around the Christmas tree (or New Year’s tree, depending on if their family is religious or secular), and call out for Grandfather Frost and Snegurochka to come and bring them presents.

 The children know Grandfather Frost and Snegurochka have arrived when the lights on the tree and the star on top of it light up.
 The children then cheer and greet each other with the traditional Russian New Year’s greeting of S Novym Godom.